 Continue to the Se Ywa village where you will visit several local workshops such as a plum purifier, cooking oil producers and a wooden slipper maker.
 If you like you can even get a haircut in an open air saloon (only 400 Kyats)!
 Moving on you will visit the Taung Kong village where majority of the people are farmers but also make beautiful pottery.
 It’s a two hour drive each way by jeep or pajero.
 A great trip to capture striking photographs and anyone interested in daily life of traditional people.
 (This service is on a private basis.)

 This afternoon, you will visit the Minnanthu Temple.
 Considered to be the favorite among frequent Bagan visitors, this historic temple is set in a quiet area, that is often entirely deserted.
-In this enchanting forgotten part of Bagan, your guide will spread out a blanket for a delicious picnic lunch.
-When lunch is over, you will have time to visit two or three other ancient temple ruins in the area, before heading back into the city.
+In this enchanting forgotten part of Bagan, your guide will lay down a blanket for a nice picnic lunch.
+After lunch, you will have time to visit a few other ancient temples in the area, before heading back into the city.
 (This service is on a private basis.)

 Today you will transfer to Kalaw by private car, with a visit to the elephant camp enroute.
 (This service is on a private basis.)